ARMmbed/Debugging-docs/Docs/Debugging/debugging_microbit.md

     Breakpoint 4, 0x0001f31a in ?? ()
     (gdb)

 Then, change the string on the stack.
-Since the program ends right after this call with an infinite loop (and there is no other thread), you don't even have to worry about the following bytes on the stack.
+Because the program ends right after this call with an infinite loop (and there is no other thread), you don't even have to worry about the following bytes on the stack.
 You only need to make sure that your string ends with a zero byte, and doesn't go over 0x20003fff.
 This means a maximum of 23 characters (plus the final \0).

     (gdb) set (char [24])*0x20003fe8 = "Hello microbit!\r\n"
     (gdb) c
     Continuing.

-And you should see the new string appear on your console :)
+The new string appears on your console.

 ### Investigating the actual bug

-After analysing mbed's [serial API](https://developer.mbed.org/users/mbed_official/code/mbed/docs/bad568076d81//classmbed_1_1Serial.html), we can see that the Serial class inherits from SerialBase.
+After analyzing mbed's [serial API](https://developer.mbed.org/users/mbed_official/code/mbed/docs/bad568076d81//classmbed_1_1Serial.html), you see that the Serial class inherits from SerialBase.
 From the assembly point of view, calling serial_instance.printf(string) is, in essence, like calling Serial::printf(serial_instance, string).
-And we saw previously that the instance's address is r0 = 0x20002880.
+You saw previously that the instance's address is r0 = 0x20002880.

-Because of the way the C++ compiler handles inheritance, the Serial class data will look like this in the memory:
+Because of the way the C++ compiler handles inheritance, the Serial class data looks like this in the memory:

     SerialBase {
         ...